paralax/ColossalOpera/easy/random_name_generator.md

 One of the neat features of Github is that if you let it, the site will create a semi-random project name for you, like "tiny-octo-opera".
 These names can be amusing, the kinds of things you'd never brainstorm working by yourself.
 They make great project names and also band names.

 For this project, you'll be writing one of these project name generators.
 You can use your own wordlists, or feel free to use the wordlists gathered here: https://github.com/paralax/BrassGlue/tree/master/wordlists .
 They're broken out by part of speech or topic (e.g. metals).
+Make your names by smashing two or more randomly chosen words together.
 I find that these names are a lot better when you use parts of speech or things like metals and dogs.

 **Input Description**